explodinglabs/jsonrpcserver/doc/api.rst

     {'jsonrpc': '2.0', 'error': {'code': -32602, 'message': 'Invalid params'}, 'id': 1}

-To include the *"name is required"* message given when the exception was raised, turn on :mod:`debug mode <config.debug>`.
+To include the *"name is required"* message given when the exception was raised, turn on :mod:`debug mode <jsonrpcserver.config.debug>`.

 Configuration
 =============

-.. automodule:: config
+.. automodule:: jsonrpcserver.config

 Exceptions
 ==========